 My Optimum BF20L CNC Conversion

-And that was it… well no… the machine moved and worked properly but the motor wasn’t suitable for continuous operation so i changed it with a brushless motor with belt trasmission and inverter and i needed to built a tank to collect the refrigerant.
+And that was it… well no… the machine moved and worked properly but the spindle motor wasn’t suitable for continuous operation so I changed it with a brushless motor with belt trasmission and an inverter, after some time i had to upgrade the spindle ball bearings too and I needed to built a tank to collect the refrigerant.

 And if you have any question just write a comment or send me an email through the module you can find in the Contacts page.

 In this first video I explain in detail how the electronic board of my cnc is assembled, which components there are and what are they for.

 In this second video I explain in detail the mechanical components that are used to actually move the cnc machine and the sensors used for the homing sequence of the machine.

 In this third video I do a little test of the movement and interpolation of the three axis.